 – a communication barrier between staff and leadership.

-4. Find great-fit candidates from the start.
+If you notice any of these factors popping up in your organization, it may be time to step back and reevaluate (and reinvent) your company culture processes. - Find great-fit candidates from the start.
 Company cultures are dependent on the employees you hire.
 Each employee has the ability to strengthen or weaken your culture.
 That’s why it’s important that you implement predictive and objective pre-hire assessments to help improve quality of hire and to match candidates to roles based on job fit.
 Harver’s suite of talent assessments are based on decades of science to help your organization identify the best fit possible for any role.

 Final Thoughts: How to Measure Company Culture